 In 2020, Ms. Shannon was named Outstanding Leader for Region 5 Schools and was a division finalist.
 In the same year, she and her team were recognized by the entire FCPS Leadership Team with an Above and Beyond the Call of Duty (ABC) award.

-In her new role at Mantua, she is looking forward to developing strong, positive, and collaborative partnerships with her staff, colleagues, parents, and, most importantly, the students.
+In her role at Mantua, she is has deeply valued the opportunity to develop strong, positive, and collaborative partnerships with her staff, colleagues, parents, and, most importantly, the students.
 When she is away from Mantua, she loves spending time with her friends and family, and especially her sweet daughter Charlotte.

 - Office Assistant